Okhtyrka: Miraculous icon of Okhtyrka

-The icon of Okhtyrka, which is revered as a healer of many diseases, has been copied with blessing of the church in small numbers that were distributed mainly in the south of Russia, in Kharkiv diocese.
+The icon of Okhtyrka, which is revered as a healer of many diseases, has been copied with the blessing of the church in small numbers that were distributed mainly in the south of Russia, in Kharkiv diocese.
 One such icon from the 18th or 19th century is kept in Moscow, in the main aisle of the church of Resurrection in the Arbat (ap.
 Philip) Jerusalem monastery.
-Okhtyrka icon is called "Samara" - the main shrine of Samara Nicholas male monastery.
+The Okhtyrka icon is called "Samara" – the main shrine of Samara Nicholas male monastery.

 In 1975, the information that the lost Okhtyrka icon was in San Francisco reached the Soviet Union.
 In 1995 the Metropolitan Nicodemus of Kharkiv (Rusnak) brought a copy of the icon, and handed it to Okhtyrka St. Basil's Cathedral.
-In connection with this event a holy procession on the third day after the Holy Trinity with other icons placed the Okhtyrka icon into the Holy Trinity Monastery.
-These holy processions occurred yearly from 1844 on the Saturday of Pentecost, and later the icons were transferred back on the feast of All Saints.
-On June 15, 1999 Okhtyrka held celebrations to mark the 260th anniversary of the phenomenon of the miraculous Okhtyrka icon.
+In connection with this event, a procession on the third day after the Holy Trinity with other icons placed the Okhtyrka icon into the Holy Trinity Monastery.
+These processions occurred yearly from 1844 on the Saturday of Pentecost, and later the icons were transferred back on the feast of All Saints.
+On June 15, 1999, Okhtyrka held celebrations to mark the 260th anniversary of the phenomenon of the Okhtyrka icon.